 Archives are the foundation for much of the creative work done at History Factory.
-This month, Sam Grabel sat down with Managing Director and Chief Administrative Officer Tim Schantz to discuss some important insights on the direction of corporate archives.
+This month, Sam Grabel sat down with Managing Director and Chief Administrative Officer Tim Schantz to discuss some important insights on the direction of corporate archive collections.

 Sam Grabel: What’s the biggest change that you’ve seen in the corporate archives business over the past five years?